conectado/Blog/content/concurrency-patterns.md

 ```
 This is exactly the same as the message.

-We also define this result, that encapsulates the `io::Error` but adds the context of the client ID of the socket that generated the error.
+We also define this result, this encapsulates the `io::Error` but adds the context of the client ID of the socket that generated the error.

 ```rs
 type Result<T> = std::result::Result<T, (io::Error, u32)>;